 After Dr. Charles Carraway suffered a stroke in 1957, his son, Dr. Ben Carraway, was appointed in his place as Chairman.
 Under his guidance the hospital, then known as Carraway Methodist, grew from 256 beds to 617 beds.
 Now a Birmingham landmark, the notable blue star was placed on the roof during Christmas in 1958.
 Dr. Charles Carraway died in 1963 and is buried in Elmwood Cemetery.

-The Purcell Wing, opened in 1957, was the first of many expansions and renovations of the medical center.
+The Purcell Wing opened in 1957 and was the first of many renovations of the medical center.
 Like most of Birmingham during the 1960s, Carraway Hospital was segregated.
 The hospital came under scrutiny in 1961 after staff refused admittance to James Peck, a white Freedom Rider who was severely beaten by the Ku Klux Klan.
 The hospital was racially integrated by 1968.
 Although, accusations of racial discrimination against the hospital were made in the 1970s.